Wondering how to get Sharpie off plastic without damaging it? Here’s what to try.

 How To Get Sharpie Off Plastic Without Damaging It Conclusion

-Whatever you choose, the most important thing is not to oversaturate the stained surface.
-If you can’t remove the stain on your first attempt, then do it again.
+If you can’t remove the stain on your first attempt, try again.
 Some ink stains require three or four attempts before they’re removed.